DSprtn/GTFO_VR_Plugin/README.md

 Try to get used to the game in Non-VR mode first before using this mod!

+## Recommendation: VRPerfkit
+	As GTFO is quite a performance-hog, it is recommended to use the VRPerformanceKit to upscale your game resolution.
+For the time being, a version of VRPerformanceKit is included with GTFO VR as some GTFO-specific fixes had to be made.

 ## Recommendation: Wireless VR Solution
 	If you are using Wireless PCVR to play, and the weapon handling feels 'floaty' or 'unresponsive', try using ALVR (https://github.com/alvr-org/ALVR).
 Other users report this provides a smoother experience.

 ## Installation:

-	If you are upgrading to R6 or have an old Bepinex/GTFO_VR installation, delete it!
+	If you are upgrading to R7/R1:Ext or have an old Bepinex/GTFO_VR installation, delete it!
 	Removing the bepinex folder should suffice.
 You'll have to redo your config!

  	1. Download BepInEx 6.0.0b553